NHSDigital/multicast-notification-service/README.md

 #### `/tests`

 End to End tests.

-These tests are written in Python and use the PyTest test runner.
-Before running these tests you will need to set environment variables.
+ These tests are run automatically in the azure build pipelines.
+They are written in Python and use the PyTest test runner.

+ To run them locally you will need access to Apigee non-prod.
+Then you should install [get_token](https://docs.apigee.com/api-platform/system-administration/using-gettoken)

+ Then run:

+ `export SSO_LOGIN_URL='https://login.apigee.com'`

+ `export APIGEE_ACCESS_TOKEN=$(get_token)`

+ and then set another environment variable similar to this, substituting your pr number:

+ `export PROXY_NAME=multicast-notification-service-pr-137`

+ some of the tests also require you to export a `SOURCE_COMMIT_ID` environment variable pointing to the commit id in your branch.

  The `test_endpoint.py` file provides a template of how to set up tests which test your api endpoints.
 For more information about testing your API see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Testing+your+API ).

 #### `Makefile`